MERCER COUNTY SPECIAL SERVICES SCHOOL DISTRICT

-D. All full-time custodians/maintenance, custodians, and cleaners shall work eight (8) hours per day, with a one-half (1/2) hour duty-free lunch period each day.
-Custodians/Maintenance/Cleaners on the 3pm to 11pm shift shall be required to punch in and out for dinnertime.
+D. All full-time custodians shall work eight (8) hours per day. with a one-half (1/2) hour duty-free lunch period each day.
+Custodians shall not be required to punch in or out at lunchtime.
 The regular schedule shall be Sunday through Saturday.

-F. Overtime worked shall be approved in advance by the Superintendent or his/her designee.
+F. Overtime worked shall be approved in advance by the Superintendent or his designee.
 The Superintendent retains the right to assign overtime work as needed.

-All full-time employees shall receive paid days off in observance of legal and other holidays declared by the Board of Education.
-There will be a minimum of sixteen (16) holidays per year.
+All full-time employees shall receive paid days off in observance of the following holidays.

 Part-time employees will receive prorated holiday pay.

 Example: An employee whose regular work week is five (5) four-hour days will receive four (4) hours pay for each holiday in the same manner as full-time employees.
 (See Article XIX).

 The holiday schedule for ten (10) month full or part-time employees shall be the same as twelve (12) month employees with the exception of Independence Day.

 Labor Day shall be a holiday for ten (10) month employees if their first day of work is before Labor Day.

 Annually, in the month of June of each year, the School District shall publish the schedule of holidays.
 The holiday schedule may vary from year to year based upon the days of observance.